OXID-eSales/github-actions/docs/actions/append_report.md

 - report

 **job:** *not required*, *default:* -
-The name of the job, e.g, "phpunit", "codeception" etc.
+The name of the job, e.g. "phpunit", "codeception" etc.

 **title:** *not required*, *default:* -
 The title of the current matrix run.
-This is usually defined in the job specific testplan, e.g, "unit_tests", "integration_tests" or "shop_setup".
+This is usually defined in the job-specific testplan, e.g. "unit_tests", "integration_tests" or "shop_setup".

 **php:** *not required*, *default:* -
 The PHP version for this matrix combination.